 Rachel completed her ARB Part 2 Architecture qualification in 2015 at the Centre for Alternative Technology, where she developed her interest in sustainable building.
 During her studies she was heavily involved in research into the use of natural materials in construction, with a particular focus on hemp and lime.
 Rachel also has a BSc (hons) Architecture degree from the University of Bath, and experience working in the humanitarian sector providing shelter after disasters.

-Andrew joined Native in 2014, as a Senior Architectural Technologist.
+Andrew joined Native in 2014, as an Architectural Technologist.
 He has 12 years of experience in practice and was elected as an associate member of the chartered institute of Architectural Technologists in 2009.

 Andrew is currently working with several private clients acting as contract administrator, quantity surveyor and designer throughout the construction phase of several Listed buildings projects.
 He covers a wide range of professional work and is able to bring his experience and enthusiasm to engage with heritage skilled craftsman, contractors, and natural product suppliers on site.
 He promotes the use of natural building materials, traditional construction techniques and breathable building specifications, to help clients achieve their ambitions.